garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 {% endhighlight %}

-You have probably noticed that the scripts uses an additional file [apf_wav.fits](/images/apf_wav.fits).
-That file can be used to extract the information regarding the correspondance between the wavelenght and the possitions of the spectra.
+You might have noticed that the scripts uses an additional file [apf_wav.fits](/images/apf_wav.fits).
+That file is used to extract the information that links the wavelenght and the possitions of the spectra.

-Next, we normalize the data
+Next, we normalize the data:

 {% highlight r %}
 #Normalization